Texas Mobile Gambling Guide

 - Texas Lottery FAQ - Lottery / FAQ Use this source for retailer-only sales, lottery rules, and to keep Texas Lottery functions separate from casino marketing.

-- Texas Lottery responsible gambling - Lottery / Support Use this source for Texas responsible-play messaging and the current 800-522-4700 support route.
+- Texas Lottery responsible gambling - Lottery / Support Use this source for Texas responsible-play messaging and state support context; national help routing is 1-800-MY-RESET.

 - Texas AG common scams - Texas AG / Warnings Use this source when the real issue is deceptive marketing, fake approval, or payment pressure.